Home » Engineering » computer engineering » What is a computer network?Understand different types of computers network

 4.Personal Area Network (PAN)

-• A Personal Area Network, known as PAN, is a compact network that links personal gadgets like smartphones, tablets, laptops, and wearable devices within a limited distance.
-Bluetooth and infrared are popular technologies that are frequently utilized for PANs to enable devices to exchange data and communicate within a restricted range, like a room or personal space.
+• A Personal Area Network (PAN) is a small network that connects personal devices such as smartphones, tablets, laptops, and wearables over a short distance.
+Examples include Bluetooth and infrared are popular technologies which allow devices to exchange data and communicate within a specific range such as a room or personal space.

 Figure 4